Blair County, Pennsylvania

 Blair County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 122,822.
-Its county seat is Hollidaysburg.
+Its county seat is Hollidaysburg, and its largest city is Altoona.
 The county was created on February 26, 1846, from parts of Huntingdon and Bedford counties.
+The county is part of the Southwest region of the commonwealth.

 Blair County comprises the Altoona, PA metropolitan statistical area.
 It is also part of the Altoona-Huntingdon, PA Combined Statistical Area, which includes Blair and Huntingdon counties.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 527 sqmi, of which 526 sqmi is land and 1.3 sqmi (0.2%) is water.
+Blair County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.